I2Djs/pdf-frame/README.md

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to i2d-frame, please follow the guidelines in CONTRIBUTING.md.
+If you would like to contribute to pdf-frame, please follow the guidelines in CONTRIBUTING.md.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://raw.githubusercontent.com/I2Djs/pdf-frame/main/LICENSE) file for more details.